-Just late last year it was posited that the humanoid robot was poised to take a leap from a mere facsimile of human behaviour, to one that futurists suggest, will walk like a human and possess self awareness as well as a full range of high-tech computational spectrum analysis and capabilities and emotions.
+Just late last year, it was posited that the humanoid robot was poised to leap from a mere facsimile of human behavior to one that futurists suggest will walk like a human and possess self-awareness as well as a full range of high-tech computational spectrum analysis and capabilities and emotions.

-The current list of robots designed over the last few years to match human capability demonstrate what is described above could become reality sooner than we think:
+The current list of robots designed over the last few years to match human capability demonstrates what is described above could become a reality sooner than we think:

 1. Atlas Unplugged

-The Atlas robot was developed by Google-owned Boston Dynamics with the US Defence Advanced Research Projects Agency for its robotics challenge, designed to negotiate rough, outdoor terrain in a bipedal manner, while being able to climb using hands and feet as a human would.
+Google-owned Boston Dynamics developed the Atlas robot with the US Defence Advanced Research Projects Agency for its robotics challenge, designed to negotiate rough, outdoor terrain in a bipedal manner, while being able to climb using hands and feet as a human would.

 2. ASIMO And Honda P-Series